tlacaba/cse15l-lab-reports/lab-report-2-week-1.md

 Now that you're logged in, you can use some commands to explore the directory, such as `pwd`, `ls`, `cd`, etc. Here I used the former two:

 ![Image](/UsingCommands.png)

+Here's what these commands did:

+* `pwd`: prints the working directory.
+* `ls`: lists files in the working directory.
+* `exit`: signs you out of the remotely accessed computer.

 ## Moving Files with `scp`
 In order to move files to your remote computer, you need to use the `scp` command.
 The structure of `scp` is as follows: